Technigo/project-news-site/README.md

 - The more I build projects, the better I become at planning efficient CSS selectors (yay!~~ 💖💪)

 ## View it live
-🎬 Coming soon!
-A link to my page live on Netlify!
+🎬 Check it out, all live and pretty at Netlify: https://compassionate-bhabha-2e6161.netlify.app/ 💥